Abarim Publications' online Biblical Greek Dictionary

 - Together with the preposition παρα (para), meaning near or nearby: the verb παραπλεω (parapleo), meaning to sail by or past (Acts 20:16 only).

 - The noun πλοιον (ploion), meaning boat.
 The disciples were fishers, so this word occurs rather often: 67 times; see full concordance.
-But also note that Jesus called his disciples to be fishers of men (Matthew 4:19) and that the Greek word for ship, namely ναυς (naus), bears a striking resemblance to the word ναος (naos), meaning temple.
+But Jesus called his disciples to be fishers of men (Matthew 4:19) and the Greek word for ship, namely ναυς (naus), bears a striking resemblance to the word ναος (naos), meaning temple.
+Liquid water is a major component of earth's hydrological cycle, which in Biblical theology provides a major metaphor for cognition; see our article on the noun νεφελη (nephele), cloud.
+From the verb κυβερναω (kubernao), to steer (a ship), came the English words government and cybernetics (i.e. the study of control).
+From this noun in turn derives:

 - The noun πλοος (ploos), meaning a sailing, that is: a journey by ship (this word relates to our parent verb the way the English noun "a walk" relates to the verb "to walk").
 This word occurs in Acts 21:7, 27:9 and 27:10 only.